 Jane's Walk takes place the first weekend in May every year, to coincide with Jane Jacobs' birthday on May 4.
-For 2021, the festival will be a week-long celebration, May 3-9.
+For 2022, the festival will be May 6-8.

 How is Jane's Walk adapting to the COVID-19 pandemic?